 Career politicians like Lamar Smith are serving the interests of corporations and wealthy donors instead of their constituents.
-Until we end this corruption by taking Big Money out of politics, we won’t be able to achieve the progressive goals of universal health care, environmental protection, education reform, and social justice.
+Until we end this corruption by taking Big Money out of politics, we won’t be able to achieve the progressive goals of universal health care, environmental protection, education reform, and ending poverty.
 We were founded on the principle that everyone has a voice in politics, but that is no longer the case.
 We must take our government back by making America democratic again.
 This is how we take our government back: